 - Value: \$500 annually (\$250 per semester) and may be renewed for up to three years for a total value of \$2,000 over four years.
-This scholarship may be stacked on top of other Trine University merit-based awards, but not to exceed tuition - Renewal Criteria: must continue to pursue a Trine University engineering or technology degree and make satisfactory progress towards completing the degree. - Eligibility: must have completed a minimum of two PLTW high school courses with grade of "B" or better in each course and provide a transcript documenting these courses from a PLTW certified high school.
+This scholarship may be stacked on top of other Trine University merit-based awards, but not to exceed tuition - Renewal Criteria: must continue to pursue a Trine University engineering or technology degree and make satisfactory progress towards completing the degree.

+• Eligibility: must have completed a minimum of two PLTW high school courses with grade of "B" or better in each course and provide a transcript documenting these courses from a PLTW certified high school.

-Program Maximum Possible Trine Transfer Credit 1 Remarks 2 Engineering Civil Engineering 3 Need to take IED, POE, and CEA to earn 3 credits as Professional Development Elective Computer Engineering 3 Need to take IED, POE, EDD and DE (or CIM) to earn 3 unrestricted elective credits Electrical Engineering 3 Need to take IED, POE, EDD and DE (or CIM) to earn 3 unrestricted elective credits Software Engineering 3 Need to take IED, POE, EDD, and DE (or CIM0 to earn 3 unrestricted elective credits Biomedical Engineering 4 Need to take any 2 of the PLTW courses from the list below Mechanical Engineering 6 IED, POE (and/or AE) will count as a maximum of 6 unrestricted elective credits Chemical Engineering 7 Need to take any 3 of the PLTW courses from the list below Design Engineering Technology 15 IED will transfer in as ETD 103 POE will transfer in as ETD 203 DE will transfer in as ETD 273 Up to 6 additional credits may be granted as unrestricted elective credits Biomedical Sciences Biology 8 2 credit hours of electives per PLTW course below Chemistry 8 2 credit hours of electives per PLTW course below Biochemistry 8 2 credit hours of electives per PLTW course below Forensic Science 8 2 credit hours of electives per PLTW course below Exercise Science 8 2 credit hours of electives per PLTW course below Transfer o redit subject to Department approval
+Program Maximum Possible Trine Transfer Credit 1 Remarks 2 Engineering Biomedical Engineering 3 Need to take any 2 of the PLTW courses from the list below Chemical Engineering 7 2 credit hours of free electives per each PLTW courses listed below Civil Engineering 3 Need to take IED, POE, and at least one CEA, ES or EDD to earn 3 credits as Professional Development Elective Computer Engineering 3 Need to take IED, POE, EDD and DE (or CIM) to earn 3 unrestricted elective credits Computer Science & Information Technology 6 CSA will transfer as CS 1113 CSP will transfer as CSIT 163 Design Engineering Technology 15 IED will transfer in as ETD 103 POE will transfer in as ETD 203 DE will transfer in as ETD 273 Up to 6 additional credits may be granted as unrestricted elective credits Electrical Engineering 3 Need to take IED, POE, EDD and DE (or CIM) to earn 3 unrestricted elective credits Mechanical Engineering 6 IED, POE and/or AE will count as a maximum of 6 unrestricted elective credits Mechatronics & Robotics Engineering 6 IED, POE and/or AE will count as a maximum of 6 unrestricted elective credits

+Software Engineering 3 Need to take IED, POE, EDD, and DE (or CIM) to earn 3 unrestricted elective credits Biomedical Sciences Biology 8 2 credit hours of electives per PLTW course below Chemistry 8 2 credit hours of electives per PLTW course below Biochemistry 8 2 credit hours of electives per PLTW course below Forensic Science 8 2 credit hours of electives per PLTW course below Exercise Science 8 2 credit hours of electives per PLTW course below Transfer credit subject to Department approval